valancej/documentation/_general/about/scm-support.md

 If you use self-hosted git servers, we have an IP Whitelisting option, which allows you to provide access to your git server, from just eight specific IP addresses.
 See [IP Whitelisting]({{ site.baseurl }}{% link _general/account/whitelisting.md %}) documentation for more details.

+## Managing Your Git Server Connections

+If you want to see which services you're connected to, or perhaps ensure your username is registered so your builds show up on the personal dashboard, you can go to your [Connected Services](https://app.codeship.com/authentications) page.
+This allows you to add more connections or update/disable your existing connections.

+**Note**: Before disconnecting a service, you should check to see if it's being used by a project to communicate with your git server.
+The account used to connect to the git server is shown on the project's `General` settings (Project -> Project Settings -> General)

 ## SCM Feature Requests

 We are continually evaluating our SCM integration support.
 If there is something you would like to see, please [get in touch](mailto:support@codeship.com) and let us know more details about your SCM needs.